 Reconciliation is about exploring the past and choosing to build a better future.
 Sharing stories of understanding helps one another to build trust.
 We want to hear about your moments of reconciliation.

 Head to the "Education" Tab to access resources.

-This is a lesson designed to teach Grade 2 students about Treaty 6.
+This is a lesson designed to teach Elementary students about Treaty 6.

 The script has been divided into four scenes, each taking place at a different location.
 To help students make sense of the locations, here is an outline map of Canada with capital cities.